Frequently Asked Questions about the GreenSmoothieGirl Detox Program

-One of our beta testers was a very frugal 32-year-old tennis coach who lives alone.
+One of our participants was a very frugal 32-year-old.
 She spent $350 in the 26 days of the detox.
 She told me many of the ingredients were things she hadn’t eaten before-—in some cases had never heard of.
 Many of the ingredients are things that have a life beyond the detox.
 Salt-free seasoning and other ingredients are far from “used up” and can become part of your cooking repertoire, saving you money in the future.
 Another, also a single woman, said she spent $1,000 less on her credit card the month she did the detox.
 She wrote me, “I know it’s because I wasn’t eating out.”